America and North Korea: How in 72 years their relations have only gone downhill

 The conflict between the US and North Korea has been raging at least since the Korean War in 1950 which ended in the division of the Korean peninsula under the respective influence of the US and the former Soviet Union and the consolidation of the Cold War between the two superpowers.

 Over the past several decades, and despite the fact that it lost its chief benefactor after the disintegration of the Soviet Union in 1991, North Korea has remained unabashed in its display of nuclear strength against the US.
-The test carried out on Sunday, however, is deemed to be a major technological milestone because even the US admits that North Korea now has the capacity to hit it.
+A nuclear test carried out few months back, however, was deemed to be a major technological milestone because even the US admitted that North Korea now has the capacity to hit it.
 US president Donald Trump reacted strongly, threatening to impose sanctions on all those who trade with North Korea as well as shut off all shipments of oil.

-China and Russia, both of whom have criticised North Korea’s latest test, have nevertheless cautioned that sanctioning the country will only bring greater hardship to the people, not necessarily change the behaviour of its dictatorship.
+China and Russia, both of whom have criticised North Korea’s latest test, had nevertheless cautioned that sanctioning the country will only bring greater hardship to the people, not necessarily change the behaviour of its dictatorship.

 In order, therefore, to better understand the crisis in which America-North Korea relations are at this point in time, we need to reflect upon their long history of fear, placation, and provocation that have over the decades exacerbated their mutual hostility and prevented a solution to this intractable crisis.